I: BSC Membership

 1. Student Status: The status of any registered, full time or half time students working toward an academic degree or teaching certification at a post-secondary school.
 The BSC recognizes four such subcategories:

-e.
-Students who take a reduced course load (in the case of DSP status, for example) who can qualify for an exemption from the half/full time status requirements via the Administrative Committee.
+- e.
+Students who take a reduced course load (below half-time) with approval from their institution as a reasonable accommodation or students who can qualify for an exemption from the half/full time status requirements via the Administrative Committee.

 I.B.
 Unit Eligibility